SBRG/cobradb/README.md

 ==

-The framework is written entirely in python with great help SQLalchemy.
+The framework is written entirely in python with great help from SQLalchemy.
 You can browse the schemas below to get a sense of the underlying database design or jump straight to the examples page.
 Enjoy!